 As credit card usage grows, and you get more and more calls from banks trying to sell you their credit cards you will need some parameters to help you evaluate the best credit card for you.

-Today, we’re going to take a look at 5 factors that you should keep in mind while deciding which credit card you opt for.
+Today, we’re going to take a look at 5 factors or credit card features that you should keep in mind while deciding which credit card you opt for.
 These factors are fairly easy to evaluate and it shouldn’t take you more than 10 minutes to figure it all out in your head.

 2) Easy to manage: